 Measures of technology exposure.
 We assigned respondents objective automation risk scores based on their 4-digit ISCO occupation code, using several indicators of displacement risk and/or technology exposure.
-These scores of objective occupational exposure to AI, software, and robots include the standard Webb measure (Webb 2019) and an alternative measure of AI occupational exposure (Felten et al. 2021).4 We also code the older risk indicator of routine-task intensity (RTI) (Autor 2003).
+These scores of objective occupational exposure to AI, software, and robots include the standard Webb measure (Webb, 2019) and an alternative measure of AI occupational exposure (Felten et al., 2021).4 We also code the older risk indicator of routine-task intensity (RTI) (D. H. Autor et al., 2003).

 Partisanship.
-To measure partisan affiliation and test hypotheses 2a and 2b, we asked respondents about their vote intention in the next national election (77 percent of all respondents indicate a party vote intention).
+To measure partisan affiliation and test hypotheses 2a and 2b, we asked respondents about their vote intention in the next national election (77 per cent of all respondents indicate a party vote intention).
 We categorized political parties into five major party families: Green, Far Left, Mainstream Left, Mainstream Right, and Far Right, following standard categorization.
-Our main interest is in the distinction between radical left and right challengers on the one hand and mainstream parties on the other hand, which is why we do not distinguish mainstream right parties further (e.g. into liberal, conservative or Christian-democratic parties).
-Green parties have become programmatically close to mainstream left parties (Häusermann and Kitschelt 2024), but they mobilize a distinctive, younger and more educated electorate.
-For this reason, we distinguish it from the mainstream left category and use it as a reference category in the estimations5.
+Our main interest is in the distinction between radical left and right challengers on the one hand and mainstream parties on the other hand, which is why we do not distinguish mainstream right parties further (e.g., into liberal, conservative or Christian-democratic parties).
+Green parties have become programmatically close to mainstream left parties (Häusermann & Kitschelt, 2024), but they mobilize a distinctive, younger and more educated electorate.
+For this reason, we distinguish it from the mainstream left category.5